osiris-code/osiris/docs/other/Function_Parser.md

 * `if( test, A, B )`

 `test` is evaluated as a logical value.
-If test is true then `A` is returned, otherwise `B` is returned. `A` and `B` can be any valid expressions, including other if functions, thus allowing for nested if structures.
+If `test` is true then `A` is returned, otherwise, `B` is returned. `A` and `B` can be any valid expressions, including other if functions, thus allowing for nested if structures.
 Here are some examples:

 ```text
 "if( x1 > 5.0, x1-5.0, 0.0)"
 "if( (x1 > 4.0) && (x1<5.0), 1.0, 0.0)"
 ```

-Finally the following mathematical functions are also implemented.
+Finally, the following mathematical functions are also implemented.
 The general syntax is:

 * `func(x)`, `func(x,y)`, `func(x,y,z)` - for single, double or triple parameter functions